• Skip to primary navigation

 Moisture control

 When it comes to tennis courts, there are a few different types that need to be taken into account.
 Hard court surfaces are the most common and can be found in both indoor and outdoor settings.
 These surfaces tend to require more maintenance than other types of courts, as they often suffer from moisture damage and wear and tear.
 Asphalt is one type of surface used on hard courts, but this material can quickly become waterlogged if not properly cared for.
-When choosing a tennis court for your home or club, make sure you take these factors into consideration.
+When choosing a tennis court for your home or club, make sure you consider these factors.

 1. Hard Courts